The fourth community survey is now closed. Thank you for participating!

 Sustain our strong economy while expanding opportunity for more broadly shared prosperity, especially for those facing the greatest barriers to advancing their well-being.

 Fairfax County provides a wide variety of high-quality programs and services for our community.
-However, many residents face barriers — physical, economic, language-based, time-of-day and others — that prevent them from easily accessing these offerings.
-As the county moves forward implementing this strategic plan, it will incorporate the perspectives of those who face those barriers in designing solutions to address them.
-In this way, more members of the community are able to take advantage of the opportunities offered.
+However, many residents face barriers — physical, economic, language, technological, and others — that prevent them from easily accessing these offerings.
+As the county moves forward to implement this strategic plan, it will incorporate the perspectives of those who face those barriers in designing solutions to address them.
+In this way, more members of the community are able to take advantage of all available opportunities.

-The cost of living in the community will likely continue to rise.
-In the face of this challenge, Fairfax County will work to ensure that everyone in the county can afford to meet their most fundamental needs, such as housing, food, transportation, utilities and childcare.
+The cost of living in the community will likely continue to rise, and many residents have lost their jobs and savings due to the COVID-19 pandemic.
+In the face of this challenge, Fairfax County will work to ensure that everyone in the county can afford to meet their most fundamental needs, such as housing, food, healthcare, transportation, utilities and childcare.
 This will involve setting strategies and implementing policies that help keep the costs of those necessities — as well as the tax burden we place on individuals and businesses — reasonable.
 In addition, Fairfax County will pursue initiatives and programs that expand opportunities for individuals and families to increase their income and wealth so that they can remain here and thrive.

 The world is changing rapidly in a multitude of ways, and the residents and businesses of Fairfax County expect their county government to keep pace and deliver on their desired outcomes.
-This will require the county to embrace new ways of working, new technologies and new partnerships.
+This will require the county to embrace new ways of working, new technologies, and new partnerships.
 Fairfax County will need to let go of comfortable, status quo approaches and seek new insights about what it will take to make performance even better.
-As the county pursues more innovative practices, it will need to become more agile and adaptive — constantly refining programs to acquire and process new information.
+As the county pursues more innovative practices and learns from the challenges and opportunities that arose during the COVID-19 pandemic, it will need to become more agile and adaptive — constantly refining programs to acquire and process new information.
 To be as effective as possible, Fairfax County will need to be open to opportunities for learning and growth, and then adapt approaches accordingly.

-The natural and built environments are foundational to a community’s quality of life.
+Natural and built environments are foundational to any community’s quality of life.
 Where people live is a major determinant in the opportunities they will experience.
-Does the area in which they live provide access to basic needs – affordable housing, healthcare, safety and security, employment, transportation, education?
-Does the area also provide diverse cultural/recreational opportunities that enrich their lives such as the arts, beautiful parks and social connection?
+Does the area in which they live provide access to basic needs – affordable housing, healthcare, safety and security, employment, transportation, and education?
+Does the area also provide diverse cultural/recreational opportunities that enrich their lives such as the arts, beautiful parks, and social connections?
 Are these opportunities equitably shared?

 Placemaking is about creating environments where people can thrive; where people want to be; and where businesses want to locate and grow.
 Placemaking recognizes that all areas have not historically experienced the same level of opportunity, and different levels of investment are needed.
 Placemaking strategies cut across all the priority areas in this plan and will require a thoughtful approach to how the multiple goals in this plan intersect.

-Creating great places will require integrating land use planning with transportation choices and providing access to community amenities in a healthy, secure and environmentally sustainable manner.
+Creating great places will require integrating land use planning with transportation choices and providing access to community amenities in a healthy, secure, and environmentally sustainable manner.
 Placemaking is also about providing choices – protecting and preserving the fabric of existing neighborhoods and building new vibrant, mixed-use, pedestrian friendly urban centers that celebrate our cultural diversity.
 As implementation of the plan is advanced, specific attention will be focused on placemaking and integrating strategies across the nine priority areas.
+As we continue to move forward with our COVID-19 recovery, we will also take a fresh look at our use of physical space countywide and seek new ways to maximize our available land and built infrastructure.

 Inside the Process